jkkelley/building-basic-vpc-aws/readme.md

         a) Remember to increment the Rule # by 100 for each new rule
     4) Click **Save changes** button

-- [ ] Ensure the newly created NACL is still selected
+- [ ] Ensure the newly created public NACL is still selected
     1) Click **Outbound rules** tab
     2) Click **Edit outbound rules** button
         a) Click **Add new rule** button